 Bonus: Get 5 FREE dance lessons in your inbox & our Email Updates:

 Please note: This style doesn’t belong to “the core” of Ballroom dancing style.
 This is a style that is mainly danced in Latin nightclubs to Latin music.
 People love this style because it is very fun and social.

 Core Latin Club dances & Characteristics:

-Salsa on 1 – The Salsa is one of the hottest Latin dances out there with lots of underarm tuns, hip action and styling.
-Learn how to Salsa dance
+The Salsa is one of the hottest Latin dances out there with lots of underarm tuns, hip action and styling.
+Learn the Salsa basic steps

 Learn how to Merengue